 We estimate the memory needed for storing layer output tensors by performing a topological traversal-based live tensor analysis.
 We augment the optimal reuse plan of the fused model by adding nodes needed to represent the backward-pass.
 We also add a node to represent the loss computation and add edges between every output layer and the new loss node.
 This loss node is responsible for calculating the loss for all trainable model branches using the corresponding optimizer.
 It also ensures that our fused model adheres to the two-phase (i.e., forward and backward) training template supported by DL systems.
-For every non-materializable layer $l_i$ , we add a node $l'i$ to represent the backward-pass computation of that layer.
-We set $s{mem}(l'i)$ to be same as $s{mem}(l_i)$ .
+For every non-materializable layer l_i , we add a node l'i to represent the backward-pass computation of that layer.
+We set $s{mem}(l'i)$ to be same as $s{mem}(l_i)$.
 We treat all backward-pass computations uniformly and add edge dependencies as follows:

-- Output from the forward-pass layer by adding $(l_i, l'i)$ edge. - Input(s) to the forward-pass layer by adding $\{(l_p, l'i) : \forall l_p \in parent(l_i)\}$ edges. - Backward-pass output gradient(s) from the child layers by adding $\{(l's, l'i) : \forall l_s \in child(l_i)\}$ edges.
+- Output from the forward-pass layer by adding (l_i, l'i) edge. - Input(s) to the forward-pass layer by adding {(l_p, l'i) : ∀l_p ∈ parent(l_i)} edges. - Backward-pass output gradient(s) from the child layers by adding {(l'i, l'i) : ∀l_s ∈ child(l_i)} edges.

-Figure 5 (A) presents an optimal reuse plan model corresponding to a fused model composed of two source models.
+Figure 5 (A) presents an example candidate partition containing two source models from the model selection workload and the corresponding reuse plan model.
+The reuse plan model is obtained by performing both our materialization and model fusion optimizations.
 Notice that each model's trainable layers are in a separate branch.
+We then augment the reuse plan model with nodes and edge dependencies needed to represent the backward-pass as shown in Figure 5 (B).
 To estimate peak runtime memory for storing layer outputs, we perform a topological traversal over the created graph structure while keeping track of the live output tensors.
-The output tensor size of layer l for a single training record is given by $s{mem}(l)$ .
+The output tensor size of layer l for a single training record is given by $s{mem}(l)$.
 The order by which each node is visited during the topological traversal is denoted in the figure.
-Figure 5 (B) presents the live tensor analysis.
+Figure 5 (C) presents the live tensor analysis.
 When processing a node, we assume all its inputs and output tensors are live.
 We release a tensor if it is not needed for the current or future nodes.
-For example, as highlighted in Figure 5 (B), when processing the loss node, the $l_1$ output tensor is not live as it is not used by any node that is yet to be visited.
-We estimate the peak memory usage by finding the maximum cumulative memory usage of all live tensors at any traversal step and multiplying it by the training batch size.
+For example, as highlighted in Figure 5 (B), when processing the loss node, the l_1 output tensor is not live as it is not used by any node that is yet to be visited.